NDSA FEEDLOT TOUR MADE STOPS NEAR GRACE CITY, GLENFIELD AND LEEDS

-The 16th annual North Dakota Stockmen’s Association (NDSA) Feedlot Tour will be June 19 at feedlots near Spiritwood and Marion, N.D.
-The tour will include stops at Elston Feedlot, Scott Feedlot and Bear Creek Ranch.
-Bus transportation will be provided to and from the stops.
-The bus will depart from the Buffalo Mall Parking Lot in Jamestown, N.D., at 10 a.m. and return at approximately 4 p.m.
+The 17th annual North Dakota Stockmen’s Association (NDSA) Feedlot Tour was June 18, 2019 at feedlots near Grace City, N.D., Glenfield, N.D., and Leeds, N.D.
+The tour stops included Topp Angus, Spickler Ranch North and Kenner Simmentals.
+Bus transportation was provided to and from the stops.
+The bus departed from the Cobblestone Inn and Suites in Carrington, N.D.

-The NDSA Feedlot Tour, a project of the NDSA Feeder Council, includes lunch at the Elston Feedlot stop.
+The NDSA Feedlot Tour, a project of the NDSA Feeder Council, included lunch at Kenner Simmentals stop.
 There is no cost to attend.

-Pre-registration is not required, but is appreciated for planning purposes.
-To pre-register, contact NDSA Environmental Services Director Scott Ressler at (701) 223-2522 or firstname.lastname@example.org.
+Pre-registration is not required but is appreciated for planning purposes.
+To pre-register for next years event, contact NDSA Environmental Services Director Scott Ressler at (701) 223-2522 or firstname.lastname@example.org.